hanmd82/hello_phoenix/NOTES.md

 ### Programming Phoenix - Chapter 7

 - Relational databases like Postgres provide tools and features that help define and enforce the relationships between tables and help keep the data consistent
+- for `Ecto.model`, fields that are not in the `validate_required` list are regarded as optional